An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: Sufficient Conditions for Consistent Estimation

-The two most popular estimators are the common correlated effects (CCE) estimator by \cite{pesaran2006estimation} and the iterative least squares estimator by \cite{bai2009panel}.
-In this paper, we focus on the iterative least squares approach, but analogous results can be established for CCE estimators.
+The two most popular estimators are the common correlated effects (CCE) estimator by \citet{pesaran2006estimation} and the iterative least squares estimator by \citet{bai2009panel}.
+We focus on the iterative least squares approach, but analogous results can be established for CCE estimators.
 The notations for $F_t $, $\lambda_{j} $, $\hat{F}_t $ and $\hat{\lambda}_{j} $ are the same as before.
 We compute

 The estimate for $P_t^N $ is $\hat{P}_t^N=\hat{\lambda}_{1}'\hat{F}_t+X_{1t}'\hat{\beta} $.
 The following result states the validity of applying this estimator in conjunction with our inference method.